gonicus/clacks/doc/start.rst

     $ acl-admin --user agent --password secret --url https://agent.example.net:8080/rpc

 The *acl-admin* is in development.
-Currently, you need to fire one subcommand per call, which makes it a bit unconfortable for the first time.
+Currently, you need to fire one subcommand per call, which makes it a bit uncomfortable for the first time.
 Here are a couple of ACLs and roles that make sense::

   # Allow clients to send certain events